-CAMP MEETING FOR NEW WASHING-TON CIRCUIT.-A Camp Meeting will be held by the members and friends of the Methodist Episcopal Church, at New Washington, Clearfield county, commencing on Fri-County Auditor, subject to the decision of the day the 15th of August, and closing on Thursday 21st.
-JOHN POISAL, P. E. JAMES HUNTER,
+CAMP MEETING FOR NEW WASHING-TON CIRCUIT.-A Camp Meeting will be held by the members and friends of the S. B. Row, Esq.-Announce the name of Methodist Episcopal Church, at New Wash-John Shirey, of Bradford tp., for the office of ington, Clearfield county, commencing on Fri-County Auditor, subject to the decision of the | day the 15th of August, and closing on Thursday 21st.
+JOHN POISAL, P. E.

-July 23, 1856.
+JAMES HUNTER, July 23, 1856.
+THOS.
+R. SATTERFIELD

-DMINISTRATORS' NOTICE.-Whereas Letters of Administration on the Estate of WILLIAM R. BARR, late of Clearfied borough, Clearfield County, Pa., dec'd, have been granted to the undersigned, all persons indebted to said estate are requested to make immediate payment. and those having claims against the same will present them, properly authenticated for settle-L. H. TURNER, July 30, 1856-6t.
-Administrators.
+DMINISTRATORS' NOTICE .- Where A DMINISTRATORS' NOTICE.-Where-as Letters of Administration on the Estate of WILLIAM R. BAKR, late of Clearfied borough.
+LEY, of Clearfield borough, as a candidate for | Clearfield County, Pa., dec'd, have been granted Register and Recorder, subject to nomination to the undersigned, all persons indebted to said by the Convention to be held on the 19th inst. and those having claims against the same will present them, properly authenticated for settle-L. H. TURNER.
+July 30, 1856-6t.

-DISSOLUTION OF PARTNERSHIP.
-The partnership heretofore existing between L. W. Weld, Joseph Hagerty and John W. M'Cullough, was this day dissolved by mutual consent.
-L. W. WELD,
+Administrators. of the County Convention.
+Please announce Dissolution of PARTNERSHIP-L. W. Weld, Joseph Hagerty and John W. M. Cullough, was this day dissolved by mutual consent.

-JOSEPH HAGERTY, J. W. M'CULLOUGH.
+L. W. WELD.
+JOSEPH HAGERTY.
+J. W. M'CULLOUGH.
 Beccaria Mills, July 26, 1856-pd.